PsychologyPsychology is the science of the mind. The human mind is the most complex machine on Earth. It is the source of all thought and behaviour.

 What will I study in A-Level Psychology?

-The psychology syllabus has been designed to provide you with an exciting opportunity to gain a deeper understanding of psychology through gaining hands on experience of a range of different research methods and an appreciation of how psychological knowledge and understanding develops over time.
+Our Psychology course follows the OCR syllabus.
+It has been designed to provide you with an exciting opportunity to gain a deeper understanding of psychology through gaining hands on experience of a range of different research methods and an appreciation of how psychological knowledge and understanding develops over time.

 - Research methods – including the four main techniques for collecting and analysing data and how to plan, conduct, record, analyse, present and report research